Pre-purchase examination

 5 stage exam and 2 stage exam horse vettings with Blackdown Equine Clinic

-Equine vetting: Stage 1: Preliminary exam
+Equine vetting - Stage 1: Preliminary examination

-Equine vetting: Stage 2: Trotting up
+Equine vetting - Stage 2: Trot up

-A 2-stage horse vetting stops here whilst a 5-stage vetting continues with:
+A 2-stage horse vetting stops here, whilst a 5-stage vetting continues with:

 For some vettings / pre purchase exams undertaken by Blackdown Equine vets, it is possible to reduce from a 5-stage vetting to a 2-stage vetting, should this be suitable for the horse and prospective purchaser.